estatewatch/11ty-estatewatch/src/estates/avondaledrive.md

 On 22 October 2020, Hillingdon Council [resolved](https://modgov.hillingdon.gov.uk/ieListDocuments.aspx?CId=115&MeetingId=3834) to proceed with a residents' ballot on demolition in line with the recommendations of the Savills report.

+The ballot was held in March 2021, with 94% in favour of redevelopment on an 85% turnout.